AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 10. Remove Transit GW to VGW Connection
 ----------------------------------------

-You can remove the BGP and site2cloud IPSEC connection to VGW via this step.
-Note all Spoke VPCs must be detached from the Transit GW Group before you can remove the Transit GW to VGW connection.
+You can Transit GW connection to VGW via this step.

 You can go to Step 3 to build the connection again.